microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Approach 2: Wrapping Jenkins Job within Azure Pipelines

 In this approach, Jenkins CI job will be nested within an Azure CI pipeline.
-The key benefit of this approach is you can have end-to-end traceability from work items to source code to build and release pipelines.
+The key benefit of this approach is that you can have end-to-end traceability from work items to source code to build and release pipelines.

 To begin, an endpoint to the Jenkins Server for communication with Azure DevOps will be configured.